mach3-software/MaCh3/.github/CONTRIBUTING.md

 Please see [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for more details

+We generally discourage fork-based development for anything beyond small changes (e.g., one-liners).
+This is to avoid situations where contributors develop large features in isolation and miss out on important upstream updates.

+If you’d like to contribute more extensively, please consider joining the organization.
+To request access, contact the [MaCh3 Admins](https://github.com/orgs/mach3-software/teams/mach3admin).

 ## Versioning of this package

 This package will follow this numbering convention for releases